Ilvian/holbertonschool-simple_shell/README.md

 If the first character of the command is none of a slash (\), dot (.), nor builtin, hsh searches each element of the PATH environmental variable for a directory containing an executable file by that name.
 If the first character of the command is a slash (\) or dot (.) or either of the above searches was successful, the shell executes the named program with any remaining given arguments in a separate execution environment.
 ## Exit Status
-hsh returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.
+sh returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.

 If a command is not found, the return status is 127; if a command is found but is not executable, the return status is 126.